Can You or Can’t You?

 From sterilizing equipment to preparing patients for surgery, the duties of a surgical tech are incredibly hands-on.
 For this reason, online courses won’t prepare you to properly or safely perform the day-to-day responsibilities.

 While surgical techs typically need a certificate or associate degree, some employers may offer on-the-job training to those with high school diplomas or GEDs.
 However, the more common path is typically to earn your Certified Surgical Technologist credential, from which you’ll need to graduate from an accredited program.

 Why Accreditation Matters

-Accreditation confirms that your program meets the highest level of education standards set out for the field.
+Accreditation is important.
+It confirms that your program meets the highest level of education standards set out for the field.
 The school you choose should be approved by either the Commission of Allied Health Education Programs or the Accrediting Bureau of Health Education Schools.

 Completing an accredited program is also a requirement for anyone looking to become a Certified Surgical Technologist.
 Regulated by the National Board of Surgical Technology and Surgical Assisting (NBSTSA), the CST demonstrates your knowledge and commitment to quality care.
 The American College of Surgeons supports the certification of all surgical technologists and highly recommends that employers consider certification status when hiring.

 What’s more, though certification isn’t required nationwide, it is in some states.
 As of 2020, these include Idaho, Indiana, Massachusetts, Nevada, New Jersey, New York, Oregon, South Carolina, Tennessee, and Texas.
 Other states, like Pennsylvania, are currently proposing legislation that would make certification mandatory—also making accreditation essential.

 What Surgical Techs Do

 Surgical techs provide a number of important services within medical facilities.
 These might include: